Which Type of Statistical Uncertainty Helps Evidence-Based Policymaking? An Insight from a Survey Experiment in Ireland: Introduction

 \section{Introduction}

+To evaluate the uncertainty of statistical estimates, the dichotomy of statistical significance vs. insignificance based on a \textit{p}-value has been a dominant approach, while Bayesian posterior probability has been proposed as a major alternative more recently \autocite{Kruschke2018}.
+The question this article addresses is: Which type of statistical uncertainty enables people to see the continuous nature of uncertainty more clearly, specifically in a policymaking context?

+Uncertainty is a continuous scale, as most typically seen in a weather forecast.
+Rational policy decision making must consider how likely a policy is to produce a desired outcome.
+If research is to help evidence-based policymaking, it must communicate the degree of uncertainty such that non-specialists can understand it.
 Evidence-based/informed policymaking is an important agenda in international organizations and national governments to improve the quality of policymaking \autocite{OECD2019, ScienceAdviceforPolicybyEuropeanAcademies2019}.\footnote{In this article, I use ``evidence-based'' throughout to indicate policymaking either based on, or informed by, scientific evidence, as it is more common than ``evidence-informed'' according to Google (about 293,000 results for ``evidence-based policymaking'' while about 24,900 results for ``evidence-informed policymaking'' on January 15th, 2020).
-In the literature, there is a difference in the nuance; ``evidence-based'' implies a more dominant influence of scientific evidence on policymaking \autocite[22--23]{ScienceAdviceforPolicybyEuropeanAcademies2019}.} Yet, politics creates many hurdles for researchers to overcome when they try to bring research findings into policymaking \autocite{Cairney2016}.
-For this reason, it is important for researchers to communicate their findings as efficiently but also as precisely as possible.
-While the scholarship offers various types of evidence in hope for helping evidence-based policymaking, statistical estimates are one of the most common forms in policy-relevant research in the social sciences.
-In particular, inference over the uncertainty of statistical estimates is made to assess how likely policy interventions are to work, typically based on the classical statistics such as a \textit{p}-value and a confidence interval, but more recently on a Bayesian posterior probability (distribution) \autocite{Kruschke2018}.
-As statistics aims to capture the stochastic nature of the human world, understanding statistical uncertainty adequately is important to reduce overconfidence in scientific findings and thereby mitigate the risk of making unwarranted decisions \autocite{Manski2013}.

-While there has been a debate over how to use and interpret a measure of statistical uncertainty for inference \autocite[e.g.,][]{Amrhein2019, Kruschke2018a, Lew2012}, it is also important to understand what measure of statistical uncertainty is more suitable for communicating research findings to help evidence-based policymaking.
-In this context, I address the following question: Which type of statistical uncertainty – statistical (in)significance with a \textit{p}-value, or a Bayesian probability – enables people to see the continuous nature of uncertainty more clearly in a policymaking context?
-Uncertainty is a continuous scale as most typically seen as the probability of rain in a weather forecast, and rational policy decision making must consider how probable a policy is to produce a desired outcome.
-If research is to help evidence-based policymaking, it must communicate the degree of uncertainty in a way that allows non-specialists to understand it.
+In the literature, there is a difference in the nuance; ``evidence-based'' implies a more dominant influence of scientific evidence on policymaking \autocite[22--23]{ScienceAdviceforPolicybyEuropeanAcademies2019}.}